MonolithProjects/hassio_docker-compose/README.md

 ## Run
-If you want to use standard folder for Hass-supervisor data:
+If you want to use standard folder for Hass-supervisor data (defauld is in /usr/share/hassio - needs to be created):
 ```
 docker-compose up
 ```